RaulPPelaez/UAMMD/README.md

 -----------------

-Raul P. Pelaez 2016. (raul.perez(at)uam.es)
+Raul P. Pelaez 2018. (raul.perez(at)uam.es)

-A header-only fast generic multiscale CUDA Molecular Dynamics framework made into modules for expandability and generality.
+A C++11 header-only fast generic multiscale CUDA Molecular Dynamics framework made into modules for expandability and generality.

-UAMMD can perform several types of simulations, to this moment multiple integrators are implemented allowing it to perform:
+Although "Molecular Dynamics" is part of the name,the UAMMD framework allos for much more than that.
+To this moment multiple integrators are implemented allowing it to perform:

 	-Molecular dynamics (MD)
 	-Brownian Dynamics  (BD)
 	-Brownian Hydrodynamics (BDHI)
 	-Dissipative Particle Dynamics (DPD)
 	-Smoothed Particle Hydrodynamics (SPH)
+	-Lattice Boltzmann (LBM)(WIP)
+	-Metropolis Monte Carlo (MC) (WIP)

 Multiple building blocks are provided in order for the user to construct a certain simulation, highly templated so the user can easily add in the input the specific interactions when they are not implemented by default.

-For example, there is not a harmonic trap module, but you can write a simple functor in the input file (directly in device code!) telling that each particle should experiment a force when it is trying to leave the box and you are set!.
-You can do the same with a bonded force, an interaction that needs to transverse a neighbour list, an nbody interaction...
+For example, there is not a harmonic trap module, but you can write a simple functor in the input file (directly in device code!) stating that each particle should experiment a force when it is trying to leave the box and you are set!.
+You can do the same with a bonded force, an interaction that needs to trasverse a neighbour list, an nbody interaction...
 See the examples folder and the wiki for more info!

 UAMMD is coded into separated types of modules.
 A code that uses UAMMD needs to create/instantiate some of this modules and update them when necessary (i.e to forward the simulation time).
 For example, the simulation could have a VerletNVT integrator module and a PairForces interactor module to create a molecular dynamics simulation.
 Or a DPD integrator module with Nbody interactor module, etc. See the example folder.